 - Capture the user behavior by analyzing the actions on phishing messages.

 - Convey the information to the end-user that the user has clicked on a malicious link and send a report on how to avoid such mistakes in the future.

 - Convey the direct consequences of the behavior from the information security perspective, and simulation tests will be repeated until the user learns to identify similar threats.

 - Recapturing and retesting the behaviors until professionals have learned to identify threats and can report and mitigate during cyber incidents.

 Teaching professionals using techniques such as L1 feedback can help the business gather and analyze information in the longer run.
 Such data could give insights into the workforce’s weakness and in which sector they need more training and awareness.
 It is from such feedbacks; trainers decide the time and areas to be focused so that the cybersecurity employees can be trained further.

 To recapitulate, it is evident that cybersecurity training for professionals working in any sector is indispensable since most companies utilize digital networks for business operations, and social engineering is the primary technique hackers use to attack such networks.
 Moreover, since cyber-attacks are a mutant-like organism, cybersecurity awareness is a necessity in security defense.
 Cybersecurity training is continuous, and with relevant feedback, such programs will be periodically updated to adapt to ever-evolving tools and techniques utilized by cybercriminals.

 Vikas is a technology enthusiast working with a leading IT company based out of Noida, India.
-Having 15 years of versatile experience in IT industry working with different domains functions ranging from a client-facing developer role to working in Human Resource’s team as Manager for Matrix & Reports/Dashboards for global & regional HR leadership.
-Currently, Vikas is working as Project Manager and exploring how Cybersecurity can enhance the end user’s or client’s overall experience.
+Having 15 years of versatile experience in the IT industry working with different domains functions ranging from a client-facing developer role to working in the Human Resource’s team as Manager for Matrix & Reports/Dashboards for global & regional HR leadership.
+Currently, Vikas is working as a Project Manager and exploring how Cybersecurity can enhance the end user’s or client’s overall experience.